TokenLogic-com-au/automation/web3-functions/aave-paraswap-fee-claimer/README.md

 3. **Claim Execution**:

    - For assets worth ≥ $100:
-     - Single asset: Calls `claimToCollector`
-     - Multiple assets: Calls `batchClaimToCollector`
+     - Claims all eligible assets in a single batch using `batchClaimToCollector`
    - Uses Gelato Relay for sponsored transaction execution

 4. **State Update**: